 When: Saturdays, May–October

 The agriculturally rich Tri-Cities area is home to the Pasco Farmers Market, held at Peanuts Park under a covered pavilion.
-Peaches, nectarines, cherries, jams, and sauces packed with these fruits are a specialty in this sun-kissed part of Washington.
-Many vendors carry goods popular with the region’s vibrant Latino community, including piquant salsas and dry spices from Rudy’s Pepper blends, pork and vegan tamales from Miss Tamale, and traditional Mexican pan dulce from Nani’s Bakery.
+Peaches, nectarines, and cherries are a specialty in this sun-kissed part of Washington.
+Many vendors carry goods popular with the region’s vibrant Latino community, including piquant salsas and dry spices, pork tamales, and traditional Mexican pan dulce.

 Spokane Farmers Market

-Set in verdant Coeur d’Alene Park among the Victorian and Craftsman homes of the historic Browne’s Addition, the Spokane Farmers Market features a diverse selection of merchants and artisans.
-Enjoy focaccia and cinnamon rolls at Arabesque Bakery, gourmet dog treats crafted by Fetch Barkery, and grass-fed beef and pork from Olsen Farms.
-A couple of blocks away, combine your visit with a tour of the exceptional art and historical exhibitions at the Northwest Museum of Arts & Culture.
+Set in verdant Coeur d’Alene Park at the Browne’s Addition, the Spokane Farmers Market features a diverse selection of merchants and artisans.
+Enjoy focaccia and cinnamon rolls, gourmet dog treats crafted by Fetch Barkery, and grass-fed beef and pork from Olsen Farms.
+A couple of blocks away, combine your visit with a tour of the art and historical exhibitions at the Northwest Museum of Arts & Culture.

 Downtown Walla Walla Farmers Market